trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 If you install or uninstall any software, click the "Pending" tab to view the details of the operation.
-In the example shown in :numref:`Figure %s: Viewing the Status of the Operation <appcafe8>`, an application is being installed.
-Eariler install, autoremove, remove, and locking operations have also occurred and each has a dated entry in the process log.
+In the example shown in :numref:`Figure %s: Viewing the Status of the Operation <appcafe8>`, this system has had a package install and a package locking operation, and each has a dated entry in the process log.
 If you highlight an entry and check the "View Process Log" box, you can review the log for that operation.
-In this example, the installation is still in progress and the process log indicates which dependency packages are being installed.

 .. _appcafe8: